 - Before, I used to be uncommonly terrified with thunder, and to be struck with terror when I saw a thunderstorm rising; but now, on the contrary, it rejoices me.
 [Ibid.]

 In my case, the opening to spiritual rebirth was the sudden recognition that Faith was a creative force as an action, not so much as a belief.
-In the moment when this realization struck me, the recognition and accompanying sense of expansion were instantaneous and overwhelming.
+In the moment when this realization struck me, the recognition and accompanying sense of expansion were instantaneous and transformative.
 Faith need not be seen as an unfounded belief, or as a belief at all; it is most creative as an action.
 Most things we do have uncertain consequences; yet we do them.
-That is Faith as a creative force, and the more uncertain or afraid we are, the greater its power can be.
-Though this model is critical of Christianity and all forms of theism, the Christians are onto something when they say “Faith without works is dead.”
+That is Faith as a creative force, and the more uncertain or afraid we are, the greater Faith’s power can be.
+Though the model on these pages is critical of Christianity and all forms of theism, Christians are onto something when they say “Faith without works is dead.”

-Chills ran up and down my spine as I recalculated a lifetime of disabling assumptions.
+At the moment of my rebirth, chills ran up and down my spine as I recalculated a lifetime of disabling assumptions.
 Now I could see life as an invitation, not merely as an exercise in cold calculation.
 Looking back on it, I had always known this; in fact, I had recently said it in the setting where my spiritual rebirth later occurred.
-But I did not fully appreciate it because my beliefs about Faith had blocked me; and as a result, I was preventing myself from acting creatively and getting the most out of life.
-That would never happen again and in fact, it hasn’t.
+But I did not fully appreciate it, because my beliefs about Faith had blocked me; and as a result, I was preventing myself from acting creatively, and getting the most out of life.
+That would never happen again; it hasn’t.

 My explanation may not make sense to people who have never been disabled in the way that I had been but for me, it was life-changing.
 That moment of rebirth occurred on January 16, 1997, approximately at 8:30 in the evening; my life has never been the same since that moment.

 Is rebirth mystical?
 In a sense it is.
 It seems other-worldly but that is entirely subjective.
-Such a view does no harm provided one recognizes the experience for what it is, and does not offer it as proof of an objective reality, such as the existence of a god, proof of destiny or the like.
+Such a view does no harm, if we recognize the experience for what it is, and do not offer it as proof of an objective reality, such as the existence of a personified god, proof of destiny or the like.

 If you have never experienced spiritual rebirth, it is mysterious; in fact, you may not be able to appreciate it, or perhaps even understand it.
 That statement is sure to rile some of my fellow secularists but there is no good reason for that: analytically, it is the same as the observation that you cannot fully appreciate the loss of a child unless you have experienced it.

 There is no reason why every Humanist, and every person, cannot become born-again.
 If this phenomenon is ever well-understood, perhaps such experiences will become the norm and become widely understood.
 The beauty of being spiritually born again is that once it happens, it can continue to happen, over and over again.
-It we add to that a support system of people who have had similar experiences, which they understand without losing their sense of mystery, we may begin to see not only the potential for a transformed world but the transformation itself.
+If we add to that a support system of people who have had similar experiences, which they understand without losing their sense of mystery, we may begin to see the potential for a transformed world, and the transformation itself.

 Real